 The female pelvic structures have varying viscoelastic characteristics across physiological states, healthy and diseased conditions.
-The VTI provides a large body of measurements to evaluate individual variations in support defects as well as identify specific potential markers to measure tissue properties and muscle function in patients with POP, SUI, tissue atrophy and pelvic pain.
+The VTI provides a large body of measurements to evaluate individual variations in support defects as well as identify specific potential markers to measure soft tissue properties and muscle function in patients with POP, SUI, tissue atrophy and pelvic pain.

 The further progress in women's healthcare is possible if a patient with a problematic pelvic floor conditions could undergo opportunely imaging and biomechanical diagnostic tests; the results of which could be fed into a structured patient-specific diagnostic workflow to consider multiple treatment options and to suggest the optimal one for that patient.
 The VTI allows a diagnostic study to obtain structure and functional information about vagina, pelvic floor muscles and ligaments.

 The VTI procedures (8 tests) has a new CPT Code for "Biomechanical mapping, tranvaginal, with report".

 The VTI may be used for:

 : to quantify pelvic muscle defects which contribute into SUI

 : to investigate the reasons for pelvic floor treatment failure (POP, SUI)

 : to identify factors contributing to pelvic floor pain

 : to recognize and quantify an abnormal deviation in vagina and pelvic floor at the earlier stage

 : to access outcome of pelvic floor surgery (changes in anatomy, tissue elasticity and function)